zwxxb/blog/content/research/PHP filter chains.md

   - Appsec
 ---

-# The End of PHP Filter Chains: A Security Evolution
+# The End of PHP Filter Chains ?

 ## Introduction